epctex/xing-scraper/README.md

 -   Scrape job - Fetch any job detail that has been published on XING.

 -   Scrape profile - You can any person's profile on XING.
-It is structured and provides all the detail information.
+It is structured and provides all the detailed information.

--   Scrape community or group - You can scrape a specific community or group that people are included on.
+-   Scrape community or group - You can scrape a specific community or group that people are included in.

 -   Scrape company - You can scrape all the detailed information from the company profiles.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/xing-scraper/issues).